About the project

 - About The Project

-Activation of a former 1910 warehouse building in the CBD of Sydney into contemporary open plan offices on eight levels of the building and two-level retail on the ground floor and basement.
-All redundant services removed and replaced with fully BCA complaint modern day services including lifts and comprehensive fire services.
+Activation of a former 1910 warehouse building in the CBD of Sydney into contemporary open plan offices on eight levels of the building and two-levels of retail on the ground floor and basement.
+All redundant services were removed and replaced with fully BCA complaint modern day services including lifts, air conditioning, data, electrical and comprehensive fire services.
 A two- level rooftop bar is to be shortly added to the construction.

 - Project summary

-Heritage 21 was actively involved on site during the construction and conservation of this early warehouse building which; in its day was the tallest warehouse building in Sydney.
+Heritage 21 was the on-site heritage architect and was actively involved on site during the construction and conservation of this early warehouse building which; in its day was the tallest warehouse building in Sydney.
 Constructed in 1910, it used a steel framed system comprising original Dorman & Long products brought out from England.
 Sydney Harbour Bridge, which was constructed in 1932 also used Dorman & Long products.

 - What was done